SethHartman13/Avrae-Aliases-Snippets/Aliases/rep/rep.md

 ```

 ### Organization List Server Variable
-The server variable uses a json in order to work properly.
+This server variable uses a json in order to work properly.
 You must use the svar name ***org_settings*** You can set the key values to be anything (as long there is no duplicates), but I recommend using numbers in ascending order (as strings).
 The values closer to the beginning of the json will be checked first.
 Here is an example:
 ```json
 {"1": "Renown", "2": "uni_fed_settings", "3": "potato_uni_settings"}
 ```